 Prince Michael "Blanket" Jackson II

-Prince Michael "Blanket" Jackson II was born in La Mesa, California, on February 21, 2002.
-Blanket is the third child of pop legend Michael Jackson.
+Blanket Jackson is the third child of pop legend Michael Jackson and allegedly the only biological child of the pop star, but no confirmation has ever been made.
 The identity of his biological mother, a surrogate, is unknown.
 Debbie Rowe, the mother of Michael Jackson's other two children—Paris Michael Katherine and Michael Joseph "Prince" Jackson—publicly denied being Prince's biological mother, following his birth and, subsequently, media speculation regarding his conception.

 In February 2010, an official coroner's report on Michael Jackson's death was released, revealing that the singer had died from acute propofol intoxication.
 Aided by his personal physician, Dr. Conrad Murray, Michael had used the drug, among others, to help him sleep.
 A police investigation revealed later that Murray hadn't been licensed to prescribe most controlled medications in California, and the doctor's actions as Michael's caretaker were subsequently further scrutinized.
 Murray was found guilty of homicide on November 7, 2011, receiving a four-year prison sentence.

 Believing that A.E.G.
 Live—the entertainment company that promoted Michael Jackson's planned comeback series, "This Is It," in 2009—had failed to effectively protect the singer while he was under Murray's care, the Jackson family decided to take legal action against the company.
 Katherine Jackson officially filed a wrongful death lawsuit against A.E.G. with Blanket, Michael Jr. and Paris, and the trial began in April 2013.
-Lawyers sought up to $1.5 billion—an estimation of what Michael Jackson could have earned over the months since his death, if he were alive—in the case.
+Lawyers sought up to $1.5 billion, an estimation of what Michael Jackson could have earned over the months since his death if he were still alive, in the case.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!